DataDog/integrations-core/mysql/README.md

 ## Overview

-The Datadog Agent can collect many metrics from MySQL databases, including (but not limited to):
+The Datadog Agent can collect a variety of telemetry from MySQL databases, including (but not limited to):

 - Query throughput
 - Query performance (e.g. average query run time, slow queries, etc.)
 - Connections (e.g. currently open connections, aborted connections, errors, etc.)
 - InnoDB (e.g. buffer pool metrics, etc.)
+- Query metrics, samples & execution plans (with [Deep Database Monitoring](#deep-database-monitoring))

 You can also create your own metrics using custom SQL queries.